Study to Evaluate Efficacy, Safety, and Tolerability of MT-7117 in Subjects With Diffuse Cutaneous Systemic Sclerosis

 - Nintedanib within 12 weeks prior to screening.

-- More than 1 of the immunosuppressant therapy listed below, has changed medication within 12 weeks prior to screening, or not on a stable dose of the same medication for at least 12 weeks prior to screening.
+More than 1 of the immunosuppressant therapy listed below as concomitant therapy with study drug, has changed one of the medication below within 12 weeks prior to screening, or not on a stable dose of the same medication for at least 12 weeks prior to screening.